AusSRC/POSSUM_workflow/README.md

 To run the pipeline you need to specify a main script, a parameter file (or provide a list of parameters as arguments) and a deployment.
 Currently we only support `setonix` as the deployments.

-The pipeline needs access to a CASDA credentials file:
+The pipeline needs access to a CASDA credentials file `casda.ini`:

 ```
 [CASDA]